 Symptoms may occur two days to two weeks after the infection.
 The symptoms vary from mild flu-like symptoms to severe pneumonia with fever, coughing and shortness of breath.
-In addition, gastrointestinal complaints and a temporary loss of taste and smell can occur.
-Elderly people and people with chronic conditions have a higher risk of serious symptoms and death.
-Children and pregnant women do not run a higher risk of serious symptoms and death.
+In addition, gastrointestinal complaints and a loss of taste and smell can occur.
+Elderly people, pregnant women and people with chronic conditions have a higher risk of complications.

 Stay away from sick people and make sure no one coughs or sneezes in your face.

-Avoid other people, wear a mouth mask and wash your hands when you've respiratory symptoms.
+Avoid other people, wear a mouth mask and wash your hands when you have respiratory symptoms.

-When many people are infecten with COVID-19, it can be useful to wear a mouth mask in places where it is difficult to keep a distance of 1.5 meters.
+When there is an increase in COVID-19 infections, it can be useful to wear a mouth mask in places where it is difficult to keep a distance of 1.5 meters.

 For certain populations such as 65+, the pregnant, people with weakened immunity or health care professionals, vaccination is strongly recommended.